pdromnt/flashforge-toolkit/README.md

 ### Extra Info

 The code was made ugly on purpose so its easier to understand all it does.
-Everything in the app depends on the backend (you don't need to set IP addresses or anything, really, in there).
+Everything in the app depends on the backend (you don't need to set IP addresses or anything, really, in the client).

 **Warning**: Running it in real time with `yarn dev` will not deploy it to the backend (aka prod), so for any changes you need to deploy, run `yarn build`.
 The backend automatically picks it up from the front-end's `/dist` folder.
 No need to copy-paste.